Zondax/filecoin-solidity/docs/api/actors/VerifRegistry.md

 **Params**:

 + `struct` RemoveExpiredClaimsParams
-  + `uint64` Provider - the provider address.
+  + `FilActorId` Provider - the provider address.
-  + `unit64[]` ClaimIDs - A list of Claim IDs with expired term.
+  + `FilActorId[]` ClaimIDs - A list of Claim IDs with expired term.
 If no claims are specified, all eligible claims will be removed.

 **Results**:

 + `struct` RemoveExpiredClaimsReturn
-  + `uint64[]` Considered - a list of IDs of the claims that were either specified by the caller or discovered to be expired.
+  + `FilActorId[]` Considered - a list of IDs of the claims that were either specified by the caller or discovered to be expired.
   + `struct` BatchReturn
     + `uint32` SuccessCount - total successes in the batch
     + `struct ` FailCodes[] {`uint32` idx, `uint32` code} -  list of failure code and index for all failures in batch.